 Fantastic.
 Thanks for clearing that up all the best.
 Once again, I really thank you for being part of the program all the best and we’ll talk to you hopefully on the other side of the 2016 Olympic games with, you know, a couple of gold medals strapped to you.

 You’re welcome all the best.
 Okay.
 Bye.

 According to Dr. David Perlmutter, vitamin D is the vitamin that may save your brain.
-While it’s lumpy and recognize that vitamin D is important for strong and healthy bones, its role in health and longevity is now recognized as casting a very wide net.
+While it’s lumpy and recognizes that vitamin D is important for strong and healthy bones, its role in health and longevity is now recognized as casting a very wide net.

-Do you have low vitamin D levels, a simple blood test can help you find out.
-If you liked this episode of the transit lounge podcast, go across to iTunes and leave us a five star review.
+Do you have low vitamin D levels, a simple blood test can help you find out?
+If you liked this episode of the transit lounge podcast, go across to iTunes and leave us a five-star review.
 This will help others discover the show and could help make a positive change in their life.

-Also, if you found this interview helpful, and you know someone that needs to hear this, do please share it with them by posting on Facebook, Twitter or other social media sites that you frequent.
+Also, if you found this interview helpful, and you know someone that needs to hear this, please share it with them by posting it on Facebook, Twitter, or other social media sites that you frequent.
 It will help me reach people that are in need and could make all the difference in someone’s life that may be doing a tough at the moment.
 Thanks for listening to this episode of the transit lounge podcast.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.